Skip to content

 Who buys construction businesses in Quebec?

-Consolidation in construction happens through capabilities more than volume: buyers are looking for specific expertise, geographic coverage, licences, and above all teams of qualified CCQ workers that can’t be hired organically.
+Consolidation in Quebec construction happens through capabilities more than volume.
+Buyers look for specific expertise, geographic coverage, licence sub-categories — and above all, qualified CCQ teams that can't be hired organically in a market where labour scarcity is endemic.

 Who buys and why